thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 The following terms are used throughout this document:

+Client:
-Client: using public key material
+: An entity using public key material

+Origin:
-Origin: Exposing public key material
+: An entity exposing public key material via HTTP

+Mirror:
-Mirror: Intermediary between client and server.
+: An intermediary entity between client and server.
 May cache data, and act as a privacy proxy

+Key metadata:
-Key metadata: Public data associated to a public key
+: Public data associated to a public key

+Key Directory:
-Key Directory: Set of public keys
+: Set of public keys

+Directory Metadata:
-Directory Metadata: Public data associated to a key directory.
+: Public data associated to a key directory.
 This is protocol specific.

 # Architecture